 Things You Shouldn’t Own If You Have a Dog

-You might not know these things are dangerous to dogs.
+You might not know these common household items are dangerous to dogs.

 An Open Trash Can